-38 Solutions for Youth Employment 2018b.
+38 Datta, Assy, Buba, Watson et al. 2018b.
 Integrated youth employment strategies that combine supply- and demand-side interventions have long been promoted by thought-leaders in the youth employment space, including the ILO.
 S4YE proposes a new framework for thinking through an integrated approach to youth employment interventions.